sx-bet/sportx-js/README.md

 `expiry` is the expiry date of the order as a Unix timestamp.
 After this date, this order will be automatically removed and invalidated.

 `isMakerBettingOutcomeOne` is `true` or `false` depending on if you as the maker wish to bet on outcome one or outcome two.
 You can see what the outcomes are in the `IMarket` schema above.

+`baseToken` is the token you wish to make the order in.

 Some of these fields might have to be converted to a special format before submitting, but utilities are supplied for that.